Nick Zentner: Personal life

 Zentner is a practicing Catholic and is married to a science teacher at Ellensburg High School.
 They have three sons.

 Honors and awards

-In 2015, he won the James Shea Award presented by the National Association of Geoscience Teachers for his work in presenting the geology of the Pacific Northwest to a broad audience.
+In 2015, Zentner won the James H. Shea Award presented by the National Association of Geoscience Teachers for his work in presenting the geology of the Pacific Northwest to a broad audience.
 Two episodes of Nick on the Rocks, "Teanaway Tropics" and "Saddle Mountains Buried in Ash", were granted Northwest Emmy Awards by the National Academy of Television Arts and Sciences on June 5, 2021.

+In 2023, he was also presented with the GSA Public Service Award by The Geological Society of America.
+In 2024, Zentner was recognized by the Geological Association of Canada with their E. R. Ward Neale Medal for sustained outstanding efforts in sharing Earth science with Canadians.

+In 2025 Nick won the YouTube Silver Creator Award.